- About Us

 - Guest commentary, The News Gazette, 2005-

 Research StatementMy research is heavily influenced and informed by linguistic theory.
 At the same time, my goal is to make deeper, broader connections between linguistics and various sub-fields of cognitive psychology.
 Overarching themes in my present work are (mis)interpretation in sentence processing, morphological processing during reading, and cross-linguistic research.
-In particular, at present I am conducting experiments in sentence comprehension and production, visual word recognition, reading, and second language acquisition.
+In particular, at present I am conducting experiments in sentence comprehension and production, visual word recognition, reading, and second language acquisition and bilingualism.

 - Co-Principal Investigator, Experimental and Empirical Approaches to Politeness and Impoliteness, National Science Foundation, 2012-2014